beginning of content

 Face presentation

-This is when your baby is head-first but stretching their neck, with their face against the cervix.
+This is when your baby is head-first, but stretching their neck, so their face is pressed against the cervix.

 Transverse lie